ankitmawle/openLane_VSD_internship/CTS/README.md

-# This Section will be upppdated soon
+# This Section will be updated soon

 ![CTS-results](/images/final_cts_done.PNG)